bad64/PythonPad/README.md

 Q: Will you add RGBLEDs/bluetooth/Nunchuk/Ring Fit/etc support ?
 A: I *might*.
 Currently I'm developing this for Raspberry Pi Pico boards and I almost maxed out the I/O on them as it is.
 Maybe once I start daisy chaining MCUs via the power of I2C.
 Never say never !

+## TODO

+- General code cleanup
+- Testing on other common microcontrollers
+- Analog ?

+---
 [^1]: I do miss pointers though...
 [^2]: Expect someone to slap it on a ESP32-S3.
 That someone might be me. *Might*.
 [^3]: It works pretty well on Tekken 8 too !